xbandrade/sokoban-solver-generator/README.md

 [README pt-BR](https://github.com/xbandrade/sokoban-solver-generator/blob/main/README-pt-BR.md)

-A Sokoban puzzle generator and solver using BFS, A* and Dijkstra algorithms.

 Video showing the game mechanics, the generator and the solver: [Sokoban Generator and Solver](https://www.youtube.com/watch?v=l0BHKkoViII)

+This is a Sokoban puzzle generator and solver using BFS, A* and Dijkstra algorithms.

 `Sokoban` is a puzzle game in which the player pushes boxes around in a warehouse, trying to get every box to a goal.